 T-Mobile is our choice for the best family cell phone plan, thanks to its pool of unlimited data for every member of the family and its host of extras.
 For families, the T-Mobile Magenta plan costs $70 for the first line if you sign up for auto-pay.
 The second line costs $50, while subsequent lines cost $20 each.
 That would mean a family of four would pay $160.
 Note that T-Mobile offers frequent discounts on multiple lines — it's currently waiving the $20 charge on the third line of data for all of its unlimited plans, which cuts the cost of four lines of Magenta to $140 a month.
 Check T-Mobile's website before you commit to a plan to see if any discounts or deals are on offer.

 Other factors make T-Mobile Magenta attractive, such as 3GB of LTE hotspot data for Magenta subscribers.
-If you have two or more lines of data through T-Mobile Magenta, the carrier will cover the cost of a $9 monthly Netflix subscription (or a $4.99 monthly Quibi subscription if you prefer that streaming service).
+If you have two or more lines of data through T-Mobile Magenta, the carrier will cover the cost of a $9 monthly Netflix subscription.
 The Magenta plan's price also takes fees and taxes into account, so the price T-Mobile advertises is the one you'll see on your bill at the end of the month.
+Travelers get free texting and one hour of Wi-Fi on Gogo-enabled flights with Magenta.

 That's not the case with the cheaper T-Mobile Essentials plan.
-Essentials usually costs $120 a month for four lines of data, but you give up some of the perks included with Magenta, which covers the cost of a basic Netflix subscription, gives you free texting and one hour of Wi-Fi on Gogo enabled flights and also includes support for texting and data when you travel overseas.
+Essentials usually costs $120 a month for four lines of data, but you give up the perks listed above.
 T-Mobile also reserves the right to slow down data speeds on Essential Plans if its network gets congested.
-(If you remember a $100-for-four-lines deal that T-Mobile offered this summer as a way to celebrate its merger with Sprint, that limited time deal looks like it's expired.)

 Note that Magenta doesn't include HD video streaming and LTE hotspot data; instead, video streaming is capped at 480p resolution and your unlimited hotspot data comes in at 3G speeds.
 For many users that won't matter, and for the ones who do value those features, Magenta Plus offers HD video streaming and 10GB of LTE hotspot data for an extra $10 per month for each line on a family plan.
 (It's $15 if you have only one line.)
 Magenta Plus also includes unlimited in-flight Wi-Fi through Gogo.
 T-Mobile is currently waiving the cost of a third line of Magenta Plus, just as it is with other unlimited plans.